sap-tutorials/Tutorials/tutorials/iot-part6-hcp-services/iot-part6-hcp-services.md

 Once successfully deployed then Java application `iotmms` is started in your account.

 Return to the SAP Cloud Platform cockpit view and click on **Java Applications** in the left navigation bar.
 You will see the new `iotmms` application you just deployed.
-Click on the `iotmms` link to display the **IoT MMS dashboard**.
+Click on the `iotmms` link to display the **IoT MMS application cockpit**.

 ![Deployed application](p6_7.png)